silli1337/SimpleWebsite/README.md

 # SimpleWebsite

-If you are going to use this, credit me :)
+very shitty home page feel free to use it